-Gregory T. Hradsky has served as a Class 1 director since the Company's 2011 annual meeting.
-Dr. Kenneth M. Ferguson has been nominated as Class 1 director, to represent the holders of the Preferred Stock by occupying one of the two director positions created by virtue of the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
-If elected, Dr. Ferguson would continue to serve as a Class 1 director until the earlier of (a) the 2025 annual meeting and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Dr. Samuel L. Barker has served as a Class 1 director since September 2014.
+If elected, Dr. Barker would serve as a Class 2 director until the earlier of (a) the 2026 annual meeting and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Dr. Barker has advised the Company that he will resign from the Board of Directors as a Class 1 director immediately prior to his election as a Class 2 director.

-Unless authority to vote for the nominee named above is withheld, the shares of Preferred Stock represented by the enclosed proxy will be voted FOR the election as Class 1 director of Dr. Ferguson.
+Unless authority to vote for the nominee named above is withheld, the shares of Preferred Stock represented by the enclosed proxy will be voted FOR the election as Class 2 director of Dr. Barker.